 - We are continually acting on the over 140+ recommendations provided by our staff, Young Leaders, and intersectionality and DEI experts, which we refer to as "Our Transformation Roadmap.”
 The recommendations in the Roadmap were determined through our Transformation Task Forces, which covered DEI, intersectionality, fundraising, strategy implementation, communications, and partner engagement.
 On a quarterly basis, we identify and act upon top priorities identified collectively by staff.

-- On the week of 10 May, 2021, Women Deliver Board of Directors will launch a global open call for a new Board Chair and a Board replenishment.
-In addition to finding our next Board Chair, Perrett Laver will help us broaden the Women Deliver Board, so that our Board continues to be as diverse as the populations we serve.
+- On the week of 10 May, 2021, Women Deliver Board of Directors launched a global open call for a new Board Chair and a Board replenishment.
+In addition to finding our next Board Chair, Perrett Laver has helped us broaden the Women Deliver Board so that our Board continues to be as diverse as the populations we serve.

-- In June 2021, Women Deliver’s Board of Directors will launch a global search for the next CEO and President of the organization.
+- In June 2021, Women Deliver’s Board of Directors launched a global search for the next CEO and President of the organization.

 - It is critical to us that we embark on a recruitment process that is inclusive, highly participatory, and applies a feminist and intersectional lens.
 Already, staff have been engaged in the recruitment process with Perrett Laver, through interviews, focus groups, and surveys.
 The Board has formed a search committee that includes representatives from our staff, the Women Deliver Young Leaders Program, partner advocacy organizations, and our funding partners to ensure that the entire process allows for input from many different perspectives and reinforces the foundation we have laid for the future.
 For all positions, nominations from staff, partners, and advocates are encouraged.